Workers’ Compensation for Airport Workers

 With the exception of certain types of workers such as federal employees, railroad workers, and longshoremen, Pennsylvania employees are generally covered by workers’ compensation in the event of a workplace accident.
 Under the Act, employees must report their injuries to their employer within 120 days to remain eligible for workers’ compensation benefits.

 Benefits Available for Injured Airport Workers

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have more than 40 years of experience helping all types of workers and their families obtain the benefits to which they are entitled.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. have more than 40 years of experience helping all types of workers and their families obtain the benefits to which they are entitled.
 In Pennsylvania, there are several types of benefits available for airport and airline workers, including:

 - Medical benefits – Employees may receive compensation for reasonable medical expenses including medications, treatments, surgeries, and rehabilitative therapy.

 - Wage loss benefits – Wage loss compensation is available for workers who are unable to return to work due to their injury for more than seven days.

 - Disability benefits – Workers with total or partial disability may be able to collect one of four types of disability payments in Pennsylvania.

 - Disfigurement/specific loss benefits – These types of benefits are available to those who suffer serious work injuries, such as amputations, hearing loss, or facial disfigurement.

 - Death benefits – Dependent family members of deceased workers may be eligible for death benefits and other forms of financial assistance such as funeral expense compensation.

 The aviation industry employs various types of workers from pilots to food service workers.
 Airport workers are generally at risk for certain types of injuries, however, each occupation within the industry presents its own unique hazards.
 Some of the most common airport worker injuries include: